 When it came time for college, Haley knew the classic college experience was not what he wanted.
 He started looking into UNCSA, and was drawn to the conservatory approach where he would be surrounded by artists in a small, intimate atmosphere.

 “It really is a safe haven for artists,” he said, adding that for him it was a “constant place of inspiration with pure filmmaking, all the time.”

-He recalls Renata Jackson’s analytical film history course, and how she pushed her students to see film in a new light by “thinking” about the film, rather than just enjoying it.
+Haley recalled Renata Jackson’s analytical film history course, and how she pushed her students to see film in a new light by thinking about the film, rather than just enjoying it.
 Two films that she screened were life-changing for him—“Children of Paradise” and “Day for Night.”

 The reflective approach of “Day for Night” perfectly captured for Haley what it means to be a filmmaker.
 “As a filmmaker, there’s something very magical and special about the process,” he explained, “but one day it’s all over, and it’s really bizarre.”

 Of his time at UNCSA, Haley said, “it was a really great learning opportunity because it was very intense in a good way.
 The pressure mimicked what I go through every day now.”